 Apparently all our labours had been for nothing.
 We had come to the end of our tether.
 Further progress was impossible!

-attitude, Cordova and Pepe fell to work.
+and Pepe likewise fell to work.
 But Chico

 taken, he declared; the rest must be left in the canoes.
 In reply to my

 questions he pointed toward the frowning, multi-coloured wall of stone that

 rose on our right.

 “Road too narrow,” he announced.
 And then, as though stating a most ordinary and familiar fact, he added: “Not any farther.
-The King’s house here.”
+The king’s house here.”

 Was it possible?
 Had we actually reached our goal?

 I was not to be kept long in doubt.
 Shouldering their loads, the two Indians picked their way across the stony river-bed toward the precipitous cliff.
 At the very base of the overhanging wall a narrow, scarcely-visible trail had been cleared, cut, and cleaned from among the debris fallen from above.
 It wound about enormous masses of rock, passed through a tunnel-like aperture under piled-up fragments of precipice, zigzagged this way and that, and finally came to an end.
 Pointing dramatically ahead,